PTsolvers/Julia-HPC-Scales/README.md

 Congrats, now you can compute the point-wise sensitivities!
 We have all the building blocks to make the full inversion.

-### ✏️ Task 2: Inversion
+### Task 2: Inversion

-In this excercise, we will implement the gradient descent algorithm to progressively update the permeability $K$ using the gradient of the objective function to match the synthetically generated "observed" pressure field.
+In this exercise, we will implement the gradient descent algorithm to progressively update the permeability $K$ using the gradient of the objective function to match the synthetically generated "observed" pressure field.

 We will extract the code for solving the forward and adjoint problems into separate functions, and then wrap the adjoint solver in a loop for gradient descent.